BRC Global Standard for Food Safety, Issue 8 - Clause 5.2.5: Cooking (heating) instruction validation

 - Conclusions drawn, did the samples heat acceptably from a quality point of view and achieve the required minimum temperature (or thermal process)?

-Greg Hooper works in the Department of Food Manufacturing Technologies at Campden BRI.
-He joined Campden BRI in 1990 having gained a BSc in Applied
+Greg Hooper works in the Process Innovation Group at Campden BRI.
+He joined Campden BRI in 1990 having gained a BSc in Applied Science (Physics and